Magee TV Diverse Screenwriters Award

 Award winners will be notified of selection by Monday, April 30, 2018.

 Magee TV Inc. and Toronto Screenwriting Conference would like to thank you for your submission.
 Only those selected to receive the Magee TV Diverse Screenwriters Award will be contacted.

 How does the TSC define Diverse for the purposes of this application?

 Applicants are encouraged to apply as diverse candidates based on race, ethnicity, sexual orientation, and physical abilities.
 Applicants are asked to self identify on the application form.

 Who is the Jury?

 The jury is comprised of the mentors.
 Each mentor will select the project/person that they will be working with.
-A full list of the mentors will be announced soon.
+A full list of the mentors can be found below.

 Does the writing sample need to be the same original concept?

 Yes.
 The sample should represent your best work, and the project you would like to develop with your mentor.
 The program expects the writers to complete a piece of writing to a professional level to be pitched to industry professionals.

 Will the TSC be able to cover the cost of travel?